Graduate Theological Foundation: Academics

-The Graduate Theological Foundation's continuing education model is designed for working clergy, academics and administrators to earn advanced degrees while retaining their current position.
+The Graduate Theological Foundation's education model is designed for working ministry professionals, academics and administrators to earn advanced degrees while retaining their current position.
 Faculty and students engage through online, on-site and distance learning engagements.
 The foundation also enters in partnerships with traditional universities both in the U.S. and internationally where students may complete academic requirements toward their degree.
 Students have a large degree of flexibility in helping to design their curriculum in conjunction with faculty, and in determining their own time frame for earning degrees.

 Graduate degrees are divided into professional and academic degrees.
 Professional degrees are practice-oriented in the relevant field of study with an emphasis on topical issues and solutions to identifiable challenges.
 Final projects are evaluated by faculty before a degree is awarded, with no oral defense required.
 Academic degrees are geared toward research and require a master's or doctoral thesis before a degree is awarded.
 An oral defense of the thesis is required for doctoral degrees.

 Bachelor's degrees can also be earned through a degree completion program for students in pastoral positions and are available in three areas; theological studies, religious education and sacred music.

 Faculty

-Faculty members number approximately 70 and come from a wide array of faith backgrounds and areas of specialization.
+Faculty members number approximately 80 and come from a wide array of faith backgrounds and areas of specialization.
 A majority of faculty also hold positions at other universities or institutions.

 Foundation professorships fall into two categories: visiting faculty, which indicates temporary association through special arrangement, and named professorships, reflecting permanent members of the faculty who make up the bulk of the teaching staff.

 Since most faculty members reside offsite, professors and students engage through a variety of distance, online and onsite learning.
 Faculty are required to evaluate the written coursework of students, evaluate their degree projects and research theses, act as doctoral thesis supervisors and offer tutorials.